gpujs/gpu.js/README.md

 * floatTextures: boolean - input/working textures use float32 for each colour channel
 * floatOutput: boolean - output texture uses float32 for each  colour channel
 * fixIntegerDivisionAccuracy: boolean - some cards have accuracy issues dividing by factors of three and some other primes (most apple kit?).
 Default on for affected cards, disable if accuracy not required.
-* functions: array or boolean
+* functions: array or object
 * nativeFunctions: object
 * subKernels: array
 * outputImmutable: boolean